Acellera/htmd/doc/source/how-to/msm-bootstrap-errors.md

 print("std  top-3 timescales (ns):", slowest.std(axis=0))
 ```

 {py:meth}`~htmd.metricdata.MetricData.bootstrap(ratio)` returns a new `MetricData` containing a random `ratio` fraction of the trajectories (no replacement by default).
-The kept count is `int(floor(numtraj * ratio))` - on small N this rounds down (e.g. 7 trajs × 0.8 = 5 kept, not 5.6), so bootstrapping ratios are coarser than they look.
-Each bootstrap is independent - re-cluster + re-fit from scratch.
+The kept count is `int(floor(numtraj * ratio))`; on small N this rounds down (e.g. 7 trajs × 0.8 = 5 kept, not 5.6), so bootstrapping ratios are coarser than they look.
+Each bootstrap is independent, so re-cluster and re-fit from scratch.

-`model.msm.timescales()` returns timescales in frames, so each row above is multiplied by `model.data.fstep` to get ns - see {doc}`How to read off and interpret an ITS plot <msm-interpret-its-plot>` ("Compare lag times by direct call") for the full explanation.
+`model.msm.timescales()` returns timescales in frames, so each row above is multiplied by `model.data.fstep` to get ns; see {doc}`How to read off and interpret an ITS plot <msm-interpret-its-plot>` ("Compare lag times by direct call") for the full explanation.

 ## Parameters that matter